How To Consolidate Debt

 What is Debt Consolidation?

+Debt consolidation is the combination of several types of debt into a single payment and provider.
 Debt consolidation can reduce the number of individual loan payments you make each month when you can pay them down or off with the proceeds of one new loan, with potentially better terms and often a lower interest rate.
 The idea is to simplify your financial life, help you pay less in interest expenses and work to become debt-free.
+It can also be a way to lower interest rates over time by “refinancing” with a debt consolidation loan with a lower interest rate than your other loans.

 Some people have had success using debt consolidation programs to increase their cash flow while paying off higher interest credit cards, student loans, auto loans or small business debt.